kubernetes-sigs/kubespray/docs/nodes.md

 If you add multiple ectd nodes with one run, you might want to append `-e etcd_retries=10` to increase the amount of retries between each ectd node join.
 Otherwise the etcd cluster might still be processing the first join and fail on subsequent nodes. `etcd_retries=10` might work to join 3 new nodes.

+### 2) Add the new node to apiserver config

+In every master node, edit `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+Make sure the new etcd nodes are present in the apiserver command line parameter `--etcd-servers=...`.

 ## Removing an etcd node